Top Oracle DBA, RAC, and Performance Tuning Questions on Advanced Topics for Experienced Professionals:

-In contrast, logical backup allows taking backup of the database objects like tables, views, indexes, stored procedures etc. individually through Export/Import utility provided by Oracle.
+In contrast, logical backup allows taking a backup of the database objects like tables, views, indexes, stored procedures, etc. individually through Export/Import utility provided by Oracle.

 Q #10) What do we mean by hot backup & cold backup and how are they different?

 Answer: Hot backup is the process of taking database backup while the database is in running mode.
 Hence, it is also known as Online Backup.
 While cold backup can be taken only when the database is in shutdown mode and hence it is known as Offline Backup as well.

-There are few websites like banking & trading ones, which are 24 hours operational and hence, cannot support bringing database down.
+There are few websites like banking & trading ones, which are 24 hours operational and hence, cannot support bringing the database down.
 Hence, DBAs need to take the backup in online mode only.

 Q #11) What is the difference between restoring a database and recovering a database?

 Answer: During the restoration process, backup files are copied from the hard disk, media, or tapes to the restoration location and later make the database operational.
 Recovery has an additional step of updating these data files by applying redo logs so as to recover the changes which are not backed up.

 Let us understand this with the help of a scenario.

 - Database full backup is taken on Friday 11 PM

 - Database crash happened on Saturday 7 AM

 We can restore the lost files using the 11 PM full backup which is Restoration.
-However, the data will be restored up till Friday 11 PM and not till Saturday 7 AM.
+However, the data will be restored up till Friday 11 PM and not till Saturday at 7 AM.
 In order to do the same, redo logs can be applied which will bring the database to the point of failure.

 Q #12) What do you understand by Redo Log file mirroring?

 Ans: Redo log is the most crucial component of database architecture which records all of the transactions within the database even before it goes to the data file.